webui-dev/webui/examples/C/call_c_from_js/README.md

-# WebUI Examples - C
+# WebUI C - Call C from JavaScript Example

-To build the C example you will need one of those C compilers, no dependencies is needed.
+Example of how to call C from JavaScript.
+To build this example, you will need one of those C compilers (*no dependencies are required*).

 ### Windows